1nfocalypse/CryptoWriteup/README.md

 - $\mathbb{Z}_{8}^* = \\{1,3,5,7\\}$
 - $\mathbb{Z}_{7}^* = \\{1,2,3,4,5,6\\}$

 You may notice that $|\mathbb{Z}_{7}^*| = p - 1 \rightarrow 7 - 1 = 6$.
-This is true for all groups of this nature with $p \in primes$
+This is true for all groups of this nature with $p \in primes$.

 We must also bring in the problem of $\mathit{P}$ vs $\mathit{NP}$, which postulates whether or not that each problem with a solution that is easily verified as valid also possesses a solution which is computationally "easy" to calculate.
 Computationally "easy" is defined as solvable within polynomial time.
-Cryptography, as a field, is predicated upon this being not true, however, it is still an open question. ([Solve it, and win $1,000,000 USD!](https://brilliant.org/wiki/millennium-prize-problems/#p-vs-np))
+Cryptography, as a field, is predicated upon this being not true, however, it is still an open question. ([Solve it, and win $1,000,000 USD!](https://brilliant.org/wiki/millennium-prize-problems/#p-vs-np)).

 Given this, we must introduce two problems, that, as of the time of writing, are currently not solveable in polynomial time, however, are easily verified to be true.
 - Integer factorization.
 RSA utilizes two large integers, $p$ and $q$, then multiplies them together to form $n \in $\mathbb{N}$ such that the only factors of $n$ are, indeed, $p$ and $q$.
 It then tasks the eavesdropper with factoring $n$ in order to recover the cleartext from the ciphertext.